aneekagupta173-byte/INTERNSHIP-AT-MIRAI-/README.md

 # INTERNSHIP-AT-MIRAI-
 I was selected for a 2 month internship at MirAi school of technology.
-This is a repository is a diary of  every piece of code i wrote, implied or used in its duration.
+This is a repository is a diary of  every piece of code i wrote, implied , learned or used in its duration.

 ## WALK-THROUGH-MY-FILES